I: Evidence for Phenomena, including Magnetic Monopoles, Beyond 4-D Space-Time and Theory Thereof: Magnetic Monopoles

 \subsection{Discussion}

-In the main, these subjective results have been rejected or ignored.
-However they are reproducible, because several experimentalists have observed more than one thousand single magnetic charges.
-Therefore these single magnetic charges \textit{should be considered a real physical phenomena.} However the objective methods of physics have failed to detect them, and there is no evidence for them in 4-D space-time, as shown above.
-Therefore the monopoles observed must be in another space.
+These results are reproducible, because several experimentalists have observed more than 1600 single magnetic charges.
+Furthermore, they apparently obey gaussian statistics (eg the bell-shaped distribution) and are statistically significant.
+Therefore we argue, these single magnetic charges \textit{should be considered a real physical phenomena.} However we have shown above that surveys of the objective methods of physics have failed to detect them, and concluded there is no evidence for them in 4-D space-time. \textit{One possible explanation is that the monopoles observed only under intense illumination, are not in 4-D space-time but in another space-time,} as predicted by Dirac's theory.

 Nevertheless, this is not a complete explanation.
-We also need a theory which predicts the existence of this second space, together with a mechanism which enables light to switch space-time into this second space.
+We also need a theory which predicts the existence of this second space-time, together with a mechanism which enables light to switch space-time into this second space-time.
 We now present such a combined theory.